 Charlemagne was the first medieval emperor to rule from Western Europe.
 After the death of his father and brother, he became the sole ruler of the Franks.
 In the first decades of his reign, he concentrated on securing and expanding his empire.

 In numerous campaigns he extended his empire’s borders ever further.
 He eventually ruled over a territory that, at the time of its greatest expansion, extended from Spain to Saxony and from Denmark to Central Italy.
-On behalf of the Catholic Church, he Christianised the pagan Saxons, not shying away from violence.
+Motivated by his deep faith, he Christianised the pagan Saxons, not shying away from violence.

-As the culmination of his power-political aspirations, he was crowned emperor by Pope Leo III in Rome on Christmas Day in the year 800.
+As the culmination of his political ambitions, he was crowned emperor by Pope Leo III in Rome at Christmas in the year 800.

 Aachen as the capital of the empire